NotNotTech/Raylib-CsLo/README.md

 # ChangeLog
+- **4.0.0-rc.4.0** (2021/12/04):  No breaking changes.
+Cleanup and change license from LGPL to MPL, because LGPL doesn't allow private static linking.
 - **4.0.0-rc.3** (2021/11/29):  No breaking changes.
 Improve Boolean Marshalling.
 - **4.0.0-rc.2** (2021/11/28):  Rollup all native code into single binary.
 Improve bindings compat.
 - **4.0.0-rc.1** (2021/11/24):  Support for Linux and OsX (hopefully).